The Center for Conflict Studies is hiring a social media intern for Spring-Summer 2014.

 Pushpa Iyer - Narendra Modi (Gujarat, India)

-Bryan Weiner - Christina Fernandez de Kirchner (Argentina)
+Bryan Weiner - Cristina Fernandez de Kirchner (Argentina)